tpiros/marklogic-nodejs-binaries/readme.md

 ## Example application
 A simple example app is also part of this repository that uses [React](https://facebook.github.io/react/) to give some UI components to the UI.
 The app tries to showcase in a simple way how to display a video and some metadata from the database.

+To start the application execute `npm run app`.